mcpt/learning/content/game-dev/part-i/towers.md

 ![Interface](/img/Rotation-Mechanism.png)

 In the image, there are 2 lines going from the tower to 2 different balloons.
 Despite the arrows pointing opposite ways, the lines the arrows make have the same slope.
 Lets look back at our deifinition of slope: _change in hieght (or Y-value) as you move along the X-axis_.
-Both lines in this case are inclined downwards as you move along the X-axis, and because they do so at the same intensity, they have the same negative slope.
+Both lines approach the X-axis at the same intensity, which means their inclines, or slopes, are the same.
 In this case, we'll assume that their slopes are -1, which means for every 1 unit increase in _X_, there is 1 unit decrease in height (or in other words, decrease in _Y_).

 However, the identical slopes into atan(), you will get only 1 kind of angle, when there should very clearly be 2.
 If we assume the slope is -1, plugging that into atan() will tell us that the tower should turn -45 degrees for both balloons.
 This works for balloon 1, which is on the right side of the tower, but balloon 2 on the left needs an angle of rotation exaclty 180 degrees away from balloon 1.

 {{% notice info "Recap"%}}

-1. Slope is the change in height as you move along the X-axis (in this case, height is Y-value)
+1. Slope is a line's incline, which is defined by the change in the line's height as you move along the X-axis (in this case, height is Y-value)
 2. The function atan() can be used to generate an angle from a slope
 3. We need to find a way to differentiate balloon points that make similar slopes to find the proper angles